-The public is encouraged to assist in the efforts to detect and monitor WNV by calling the WNV hotline if they find a crow, raven, magpie, jay or hawk that has been dead for about a day.
+The public is encouraged to assist in the efforts to detect and monitor WNV by calling the WNV hotline if they find a crow, raven, magpie, jay, or hawk that has been dead for about a day.
 Birds play an important role in maintaining and spreading this virus.
 Mosquitoes acquire the virus from infected birds, and then transmit the virus to people.
 Evidence of the virus in dead birds is often the first indication that WNV has been introduced into a new region.
-The California Department of Health Services has set up a toll free hotline for the public to report dead birds: 877-WNV-BIRD.
-Birds can also be reported by visiting the DHS West Nile Virus Information site.
+The California Department of Health Services has set up a toll-free hotline for the public to report dead birds: 877-WNV-BIRD.
+Birds can also be reported by visiting the Visit the California Department of Public Health's West Nile Virus page to "report a dead bird".

 Many have asked, "is it safe to continue the use of bird feeders around our homes?"
 There is no evidence that a person can be infected with WNV by even handling live birds.
 It is more important to eliminate mosquito breeding areas around the home.
 Please refer to our Home and Garden Maintenance Checklist for more information.